 Make Ahead

-Dipping cinnamon French toast stick in syrup.
+Dipping a cinnamon sugar coated French toast stick in syrup.

-More easy breakfast ideas to try include sheet pan pancakes, cinnamon roll monkey bread, Nutella crepes or Belgian waffles
+More easy breakfast ideas to try include sheet pan pancakes, cinnamon roll monkey bread, Nutella crepes or Belgian waffles.

 French Toast Sticks